TanUkkii007/akka-cluster-custom-downing/README.md

 ### MajorityLeaderAutoDowning

 `MajorityLeaderAutoDowning` is similar to `QuorumLeaderAutoDowning`.
 However, instead of a static specified quorum size this strategy automatically keeps the partition with the largest amount of nodes.
-If the partitions is of equal size, the partition that contains the node with the globally lowest address is kept.
-The strategy is the same as [keep majority](http://doc.akka.io/docs/akka/rp-15v09p02/scala/split-brain-resolver.html#Keep_Majority) strategy of Split Brain Resolver from Typesafe reactive platform.
+If the partitions are of equal size, the partition that contains the node with the globally lowest address is kept.
+The strategy is the same as the [keep majority](http://doc.akka.io/docs/akka/rp-15v09p02/scala/split-brain-resolver.html#Keep_Majority) strategy of Split Brain Resolver from Typesafe reactive platform.
 If a role is set by `majority-member-role`, the strategy is only enforced to the nodes with the specified role.

 ```scala